ESMOD TOKYO International Short Courses

 Jul 20 – 24, 2026

-A five-day immersion into Japanese textile culture, approached through making and material exploration.
+A five-day immersion into Japanese textile culture, approached through making, material exploration, and cultural discovery across Tokyo.

-Led by practitioners working across traditional techniques and contemporary textile design, the course introduces a range of Traditional Japanese Textile Techniques, such as katazome (stencil dyeing), natural dyeing, kumihimo (braid and cord making), and traditional weaving.
+Led by practitioners working across traditional techniques and contemporary textile design, the course introduces a range of traditional Japanese textile practices through guided workshops, studio sessions, cultural visits, and lectures.

 The practice encourages a different relationship to material, where observation, patience, and process guide decision-making, and where textiles are understood as evolving rather than controlled outcomes.